-The brain’s functions are both mysterious and remarkable.
+The brain’s functions are both mysterious and remarkable, relying on billions of nerve cells and the internal communication between them.
 All thoughts, beliefs, memories, behaviors, and moods arise within the brain.
-The brain is the site of thinking and the control center for the entire body.
+The brain is the site of thought and intelligence, and the control center for the entire body.
 The brain coordinates the abilities to move, touch, smell, taste, hear, and see.
-It enables people to form words and communicate, understand and manipulate numbers, compose and appreciate music, recognize and understand geometric shapes, plan ahead, and even to imagine and fantasize.
+It enables people to form words, speak, and communicate, understand and manipulate numbers, compose and appreciate music, recognize and understand geometric shapes, plan ahead, and even to imagine and fantasize.

 The brain reviews all stimuli—from the internal organs, surface of the body, eyes, ears, nose, and mouth.
 It then reacts to these stimuli by correcting the position of the body, the movement of limbs, and the rate at which the internal organs function.
 The brain can also determine mood and levels of consciousness and alertness.